gray-byrd/RouteCalculator/README.md

 order is picked from a single warehouse (so there is no need to merge product from multiple locations).
 Assume that all quantities will be natural numbers.

-As an example,

-And an order to deliver 5 carrots to Fornost, then a valid answer would be:

-   Hobbiton → Bree → Fornost → Delivery

 The program should be a command line application that accepts two arguments, the first a JSON file describing the network and the second a JSON file describing the order.
 Examples of both are included.